Los Angeles Thai community mourns passing of King Bhumibol

-Police said they found no threat after a student center at Virginia's George Mason University was ordered evacuated on Thursday, the school reported on its website.

-LOS ANGELES Many residents of Los Angeles's bustling Thai community on Thursday mourned the death of Thailand's long-standing and widely-adored leader, King Bhumibol Adulyadej.
+LOS ANGELES (Reuters) - Many residents of Los Angeles's bustling Thai community on Thursday mourned the death of Thailand's long-standing and widely-adored leader, King Bhumibol Adulyadej.

 The king, the world's longest-reigning monarch, died in a Bangkok hospital after 70 years of rule.
 He had been in poor health for several years but his death shocked the Southeast Asian nation of 67 million people and plunged it into mourning.